mgold95/mgold95.github.io/_posts/2015-02-16-statistical-tests-for-random-number-generators.md

 if we generate 100 random numbers from 1 to 10, we should see approximately ten 1s, ten 2s, ten 3s, and so on.
 As n increases, the closer the distribution comes to being uniform.
 Independence means that any and all prior outputs of the random number generator should have absolutely no effect on the next output.
+Do note that independence is the more important of the two.
+Uniformity can be fixed via a process called whitening.
+Nothing can fix a random number generator that doesn't have independent outcomes.

 # Test 1: Monte Carlo Simulation of Pi